heyjva/support/content/src/voice-pe/troubleshooting/firmware-reinstall-from.bootloader.md

     ![Image showing a hand pressing the central button](/static/img/voice-pe/voice_authorize.png)

 2. Opening the web installer page.
-   1. Open the ESPHome web installer page for Home Assistant Voice PE.
+   1. Open the ESPHome web installer page for Home Assistant Voice Preview Edition.
       - **Info**: The web installer is a tool that allows you to install software on your device.
    2. On the web installer page, select **Connect** and select the device from the list of USB devices.
    3. Select **Connect** again.